-- 1. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to Children's Social Care and the police if it is appropriate - 2.
+- Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to Children's Social Care and the police if it is appropriate.
+The rational for this decision should be recorded by the DSL - 2.
 Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to Children's Social Care.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
+Where there are doubts or reservations about involving the child's family, the DSL should clarify with Children's Social Care or the police whether the parents should be told about the referral and, if so, when and by whom.
+This is important in cases where the police may need to conduct a criminal investigation.
 The child's views should also be taken into account. - 3.
-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children's Social Care via the Children's Reception Team (CRT) on 01329 225379 and make a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family
+If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children's Social Care via the Inter-Agency Referral Form (IARF) making a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family